Abelian Surfaces over totally real fields are Potentially Modular: Hida complexes

 \subsubsection{Commutativity over the ordinary locus}

 While we do not prove the commutativity of the correspondences~$T_{w,1}$ and~$T_w$, we do prove it over the ordinary locus at~$w$, where all of the correspondences are finite flat over the interior.
-We will need this result at the places~$w\in I^c$, because we need to make use of both of these Hecke operators in this case (because the Hecke operator~$U_{w,2}$ at Klingen level which corresponds to~$T_w$ is needed for those parts of the control theorem which take place at the level of the sheaf, but we need to use~$T_{w,1}$ to prove the finiteness of cohomology).
-We will frequently make use of the following lemma. \begin{lem} Suppose that $w\in I^c$, and that~$l_w\ge 2$.
+We will need this result at the places~$w\in I^c$, because we need to make use of both of these Hecke operators in this case (because the Hecke operator~$U_{w,2}$ at Klingen level which corresponds to~$T_w$ is needed for those parts of the control theorem which take place at the level of the sheaf, but we need to use~$T_{w,1}$ to prove the finiteness of cohomology). \begin{lem} Suppose that $w\in I^c$, and that~$l_w\ge 2$.
 Then on $\mathrm{R}\Gamma(X_1^{G_1,I},\omega^\kappa(-D))$ we have $T_{w,1}\circ T_w=T_w\circ T_{w,1}$. \end{lem}\begin{proof}We can easily compose cohomological correspondences when the projections are finite flat.
 In particular we may form the compositions $T_w\circ T_{w,1}$ and $T_{w,1}\circ T_w$ over the interior, and it is easy to see that the compositions give the same cohomological correspondence.

 In order to check that they commute on $\mathrm{R}\Gamma(X_1^{G_1,I},\omega^\kappa(-D))$ we use a similar trick to the one that we used to prove Proposition~\ref{prop-cousin-heckeaction}: recall the complex $K^\bullet$ of Proposition \ref{prop: the complex K} which computes $\mathrm{R}\Gamma(X_1^{G_1,I},\omega^\kappa(-D))$.
 We may form another complex ${K'}^\bullet$ by applying the same construction to the interior $Y^{G_1,I}_1\subset X_1^{G_1,I}$.
 As we have explained above, the Hecke operators $T_w$ and $T_{w,1}$ commute on each term in the definition of~ ${K'}^\bullet$, and hence on the subcomplex~$K^\bullet$ of~${K'}^\bullet$ and thus on $\mathrm{R}\Gamma(X_1^{G_1,I},\omega^\kappa(-D))$. \end{proof}